-3 CLASS HOURS/3 LAB HOURS/4 CREDITS A continuation of Anatomy and Physiology I. Includes anatomy and physiology of the endocrine system, circulatory system, immune system, respiratory system, digestive system, excretory system and reproductive system.
+A continuation of Anatomy and Physiology I. Includes anatomy and physiology of the endocrine system, circulatory system, immune system, respiratory system, digestive system, excretory system and reproductive system.
 Other topics covered include nutrition and metabolism, acid/base balance, and fluid and electrolyte balance.
 Laboratory work parallels lecture topics, and includes microscopy, study of human anatomical models, dissection of appropriate laboratory specimens, and physiologic experimentation.
-(Prerequisite: SCIC201 or permission of instructor)
+(Prerequisite: SCIC201 or Permission of Instructor)

-SCIC205 Microbiology 3 C{LASS} Hours/3 LAB Hours/4 C{REDITS} This is a comprehensive study of the basic principles of microbiology as it applies to the health field.
+SCIC205 Microbiology 3 Class Hours/3 Lab Hours/4 Credits

+This is a comprehensive study of the basic principles of microbiology as it applies to the health field.
 A brief survey of the history of the science is given.
 Emphasis is placed on understanding the variety and differences of microbes and their relationship to humans.
 Laboratory study accompanies this and successful completion of these exercises is a partial requirement of the course.
 Upon completion of this course, the student will be able to use the concepts and principles of microbiology to explain the relationships of microorganisms with other microbes.
-(Prerequisite:SCIC101 or 201 or matriculation in CLT program)
+(Prerequisite:SCIC101 or 201 or matriculation into the MLT program)